Creating Community in Apartment Complexes

 Halloween: A Great Way to Create Community

-A group of children in halloween costumes, including a vampire and a skeleton, excitedly collect candy from a woman at a doorstep.
+Children in Halloween costumes, including vampire and skeleton, collecting candy from a woman at a doorstep.

 Besides Christmas and Thanksgiving, Halloween is one of the most festive holidays in America.
 According to CNN, approximately 171 million Americans will celebrate Halloween this year.
 One thing that separates Halloween from all of the other major holidays in American is that it is a holiday where people are less likely to travel out of town.
 That makes Halloween a great opportunity for landlords to host an event that will create community and connection between the people in their housing developments.
 So what are some great ways that you as a landlord can create a sense of community if your property developments while also promoting safety?
 As property managers in Redding who have over 20 years of experience managing rental properties all over Shasta County, we would love to offer you some tips and suggestions.